S3-working-group/s3-practical-guide/slides.md

 ## P6.7: Logbook

 A logbook is a (digital) system to store all information relevant for running an organization and its teams.
-The logbook is accessible to all members of an organization, information is hidden only when there is a good reason to do so.
+The logbook is accessible to all members of an organization, and information is kept confidential only when there is good reason to do so.

 Common platforms for logbooks are Wikis (e.g. Dokuwiki or MediaWiki), Content Management Systems (e.g. Wordpress), Google Drive, Evernote or Trello etc.